edipofederle/opla-tool-docs/opla-tool-i-find-a-bug.md

 # Bug Report and Pull Requests to solve it.

-Open a issue on this project: `url issue project here`
+Open a issue on this project: https://github.com/edipofederle/opla-tool-issues

 Template: